johnshearing/PrivateKeyVault/README.md

 Read everything on that page and then click on the link near the top of the readme file entitled **Download the Latest Release**

-Developers will download the source code to their computers and will follow the developers instructions on that webpage.
+Developers will download the source code to their computers and will follow the developer's instructions on that webpage.
 ```
 Here is the gist of it from Taylor at MEW:
 clone the repo